 Following on from the success at Catford Mews for The Really Local Group in 2019, their second cinema-anchored venue, The Biscuit Factory in Reading has finally opened after a construction and operations programme disrupted by Covid.

 The three cinemas have been designed with large screens, optimised viewing from comfortable seats, great sound systems and filtered ventilation systems.
-The largest screen is 110 seats and two of 60 seats.
+The largest screen is 92 seats and two others 60 seats each

 What was a closed, inaccessible, dark space has been transformed into an open, light, accessible amenity for the community of Reading - an injection of positivity for a post pandemic future - local, creative and sociable.